ntlam20/daily-quotes/README.md

 # Today's Quote

-💬 *The way to get started is to quit talking and begin doing.*
+💬 *Everyone sees what you appear to be, few experience what you really are.*

-— **Walt Disney**
+— **Niccolo Machiavelli**

-Updated at: 2025-12-03T01:05:40Z
+Updated at: 2025-12-04T01:05:04Z